-We have increased our team by over 40% since 2020 and as such have a renewed focus on ensuring our recruiters and Account Managers ask open questions and understand the reason 'why' we do certain things in the way we do them.
-We alsoensure they understand the implications of modern slavery and our approach to tackling it will help guarantee our culture remains consistent as we continue to grow.
+We have increased our focus on ensuring our recruiters and Account Managers ask open questions and understand the reason 'why' we do certain things in the way we do them.
+We also ensure they understand the implications of modern slavery and our approach to tackling it will help guarantee our culture remains consistent as we continue to grow.